 STEP 1: Setting up Your Form

-- Create a form using Dreamweaver or similar web authoring application.
+- Create a form using Dreamweaver or a similar web authoring application.

 - Find the opening <form> tag and replace it with the following lines of code.
-Be sure to replace the text shown in red with your own information.
+Be sure to fill in your own information as indicated below.

 - Publish your form to the server.

 - Open your web browser and test your form.
 You should see a thank you page after clicking the "Submit" button.

 - Customize your form using the tags described in Step 2 below.

 STEP 2: Advanced Options Using Hidden Input Tags

 Several options are available with FormMail.
 To take advantage of these features, insert the appropriate hidden input tag(s) into your form.